Propaganda (Yugoslav band)

 Propaganda (Пропаганда) was a Yugoslav new wave band formed in Belgrade in 1981.
 Formed by former Zvuk Ulice and Bulevar members, Propaganda released only one album, Apatija javnosti, and disbanded.
-After the group ended its acitivty, Propaganda guitarist and vocalist Kokan Popović continued his career with the band Idoli, where he was soon joined by Propaganda bass guitarist Branko Isaković.
+After the group ended its activity, Propaganda guitarist and vocalist Kokan Popović continued his career with the band Idoli, where he was soon joined by Propaganda bass guitarist Branko Isaković.
 Despite being short-lived, Propaganda was a prominent act of the Yugoslav new wave scene.

 History

 Zvuk Ulice

 The roots of Propaganda can be found in the mid-1970s band called Zvuk Ulice (Sound of the Street).
-Zvuk Ulice was formed in 1976 by Vlada Divljan (guitar, vocalis), Zdenko Kolar (bass guitar), Kokan Popović (drums), Dragan Mitrić (keyboards), Bora Antić (saxophone) and Dragana Milković (piano, vocals).
+Zvuk Ulice was formed in 1976 by Vlada Divljan (guitar, vocals), Zdenko Kolar (bass guitar), Kokan Popović (drums), Dragan Mitrić (keyboards), Bora Antić (saxophone) and Dragana Milković (piano, vocals).
 At first Divljan only played the guitar and later also did vocals.

 The band performed cover versions of The Beatles, The Rolling Stones, Jimi Hendrix, as well as their own songs, mostly instrumentals.
 The band's sound was described as a combination of melodic rock and jazz rock, but Zdenko Kolar stated in an interview that it was the sound that in the early 1980s would definitely be described as new wave.
 They had recording sessions in Radio Belgrade studios, and the recordings were often broadcast on the radio.

 In 1978, the band performed at the last edition of BOOM Festival, held in Novi Sad, and in 1979 competed at the Gitarijada festival in Zaječar, where they were well received, but the first place at the festival was won by Galija.
 Soon after, Kokan Popović went to serve his mandatory stint in the Yugoslav People's Army and his future wife got pregnant, so the band split up.
 Vlada Divljan and Zdenko Kolar soon formed Idoli, Dragan Mitrić joined Bulevar and Kokan Popović joined Slađana Milošević's backing band.